netbox-community/netbox/docs/installation/ldap.md

 Create a file in the same directory as `configuration.py` (typically `netbox/netbox/`) named `ldap_config.py`.
 Define all of the parameters required below in `ldap_config.py`.

+All configuration options for django-auth-ldap can be viewed [on their documentation](http://django-auth-ldap.readthedocs.io/en/latest/index.html).

 ## General Server Configuration

 !!! info